akaur09/React-folio/README.md

 Portfolio created using REACT.

 ## Description
 This assignment is a portfolio web application using React.
+In the application, there are pages that the user can navigate to to see my project, my bio and how to contact me.
 ## Usage
+This website is for potential employers to view my work
 ## Installation
     npm install
+    npm start
+    when runnign the app in development mode, the app will run on localhost/3000
 ## Creditors
 Amnider Kaur (github: https://github.com/akaur09)
 ## Resources Used